Innodative/Innodative.github.io/content/reverse-engineer-recipe.md

 label.
 Just take a picture of the label, upload it to your favorite generative AI tool, and prompt:

-> “Can you reverse engineer a recipe from these ingredients?”
+    Can you reverse engineer a recipe from these ingredients?

 Now, sharp-eyed readers will note I’ve only completed the first two steps in my plan.
 I’m still waiting on the third—remember, I said I’m